Phazzie/mixitfixit/projguid.md

 **Prompt 5: Code Review and Best Practices**

 Review all of the code that has been created.
-Suggest any improvements based on:
+Suggest any improvements based on: Make sure to implement the following principles.

 *   Single Responsibility Principle
 *   Don't Repeat Yourself principles